anthofflab/MimiPAGE2009.jl/docs/src/technicaluserguide.md

 Here you will find the model components, i.e. the code.

 *data*
 Here you will find data that are utilized by the components.
 This includes initial values, key parameters, so on and so forth.

-*calibration*
-This folder contains the data we used to calibrate our model.
-It comes from PAGE09 Excel output, generously provided by Chris Hope.
+This folder also contains the data we used to calibrate our model, which came from PAGE09 Excel output, generously provided by Chris Hope.

 *docs*
 These are your standard documentation: scientific guide, getting started, and the index.

 *test*
 This folder contains files that were and still can be used to make sure a component is fully functional.
 The tests run each individual component separately so you can figure out which might not be working and why.
 (They should all work).
-The tests take in already-specified data, though you may adjust that as well.
+The tests take in already-specified data "test/validationdata", though you may adjust that as well.
+There is also a way to test the entire model with "test_mainmodel.jl"

 ## Code format

-The code is in .jl format in order to run Julia (v0.5).
+The code is in Julia (v0.5).
-The data are in .csv format for easy portability and manipulation.
+The data are in CSV for easy portability and manipulation.
-The docs are in .md format for readability on github.
+The docs are in Markdown format for readability on github.

 Each component in the model has the same basic mimi structure.
 All of the test files do as well.